Integrating Acunetix 360 with Jenkins

 • The sub-folder names are 'Folder1/FolderA' and 'Folder1/FolderB'.

-After completing the configuration steps, it is good practice to ensure that users have the correct access to the correct folders as described above.
+After completing the configuration steps, it is good practice to ensure that users have access to the correct folders as described above.

 This table lists and explains the role settings used in this example.